HenryRoutson/Soil-value-calculator/README.md

- # SAT

- Soil value calculator for CCC business
+ #  Soil value calculator

- Run by opening the userinterface python file.
+ For CCC business and school SAT (School assessed test) Run by opening the userinterface python file.

 Last issue currently prevents from working.